rewgs/open-stage-control-ts/resources/docs/docs/user-interface/editor.md

 - Property fields are all multiline (press `shift + enter` for new line).
 - Properties are written in JSON, with some flexibility brought by the [JSON5](https://github.com/json5/json5) format.
 For example, doubles quotes around object keys are not mandatory.
+- Clicking on a property name spawns a help modal window

 ## Project tree